WalidAhmed90/PowerSwitchButton/README.md

 - **Shape Options:** Choose between different shapes for the switch button.
 - **Animation Customization:** Adjust the animation duration and curve.
 - **Loading State:** Show an intermediate loading state with animation while the switch is processing.
+- **Initial State Control:** Set the initial state of the switch to match your device's actual state.